pachyderm/pachyderm/examples/ml/gpt-2/README.md

               steps=25)   # steps is max number of training steps
 ```

-Again most of this is standard Pachyderm pipeline code to grab our inputs (this
+Again, most of this is standard Pachyderm pipeline code to grab our inputs (this
 time our input is the `"tweets"`).
 We're also making a few choices in this
-pipeline, we're using the 117M version of the model, for better results you can
+pipeline.
+First, we're using the 117M version of the model.
+For better results you can
-use the 345M version of the model but expect it to take more time to train.
+use the 345M version of the model, but expect it to take much more time to train.
+Second,
-We're also limiting our training process to 25 steps, this was a more-or-less
+we're limiting our training process to 25 steps.
+This was more-or-less an
 arbitrary choice that seems to get good results without taking too long to run.

 The pipeline spec for training the model is very similar to the one above for